Texicon

 3.

-This means that it is painted, shaded, based in some fashion (flocking etc).
+Is the figure complete?
+(Score: 1 to 10) This means that it is painted, shaded, based in some fashion (flocking etc).

 4. Was the figure converted and how well?
 (Score: Yes=1 No=0)